Alternatives to Google Search

 The “Normal” Options

-Let me start with three search engines that are most likely to give you the closest thing to the Google experience - familiar look and feel, solid search results, similar features
+So let’s look a bit closer at the four search engines that are most likely to give you the closest thing to the Google experience with their familiar look and feel, solid search results and similar features.

 1. DuckDuckGo